It's Time (Australian campaign): Social justice

 Whitlam asserted that education was to be the fastest-growing public sector in Australia, should Labor gain power.
 In furtherance of this goal, he proposed the establishment of an Australian Schools Commission to examine and determine the needs of students in Government and non-government primary, secondary and technical schools.
 He promised to increase funding to schools, and to allocate it based on need, accusing his predecessor of having neglected some schools in favour of more prestigious ones.
 Whitlam announced that pre-school education would be paid for by the state, and that child care would be heavily subsidised under a Labor government.
 He also said that university fees would be abolished from 1974.
-The ALP saw a great weakness in Australian social welfare in that it relied almost wholly on the provision of cash benefits.
+The ALP saw a weakness in Australian social welfare in that it relied almost wholly on the provision of cash benefits.
 Whitlam said he would establish an Australian Assistance Plan with the emphasis on providing social workers to provide advice, counselling and above all the sheer human contact that the under-privileged in the community needed.
 He also sought to unify the different social justice systems that were in place at that time.
 Under Labor, the pension rate would be raised to 25% of the average Australian male's earnings.